Data Protection Overview

 A new per-cluster grouping construct, called a Protection Group, groups protected VMs and assigns them the same protection attributes.
 A VM can be protected simply by adding it to a protection group for which attributes have already been defined.

 Setting up replication requires two existing clusters running HX Data Platform version 2.5 or higher.
-Both clusters must be on the same HX Data Platform version.
 This setup can be completed online.